 Pursuant to the California Environmental Quality Act (CEQA), a Draft Mitigated Negative Declaration was prepared and made available for public review from April 14, 2020 through May 13, 2020.
 A Notice of Intent to Adopt a Draft Mitigated Negative Declaration was posted with the City Clerk, LA County Clerk, Carson Library, on-site, and sent to responsible agencies.
-An electronic copy of the was document also posted the Planning Division on website (http://ci.carson.ca.us/CommunityDevelopment/KLFenix.aspx).
+An electronic copy of the document was also posted on the Planning Division website (http://ci.carson.ca.us/CommunityDevelopment/KLFenix.aspx).
 No comments were received recommending that an Environmental Impact Report (EIR) should be prepared.